 I wish I could say this is based on an old family recipe and how it was one of my favorite desserts growing up, but it’s not, so I can’t.
 My family never ate tapioca pudding, instead we indulged in fresh fruit picked off the trees in our backyard.
 What can I say…that’s how we used to roll in tropical south Florida.

-Well, it’s time to change all that by updating this classic dessert my way by turning it into a decadent White Chocolate Matcha Tapioca Pudding.
+I updated this classic dessert my way by turning it into a decadent White Chocolate Matcha Tapioca Pudding.
+Adding the white chocolate totally takes this simple dessert to a higher level of deliciousness.
 Makes me wish I grew up in a house where we ate tapioca pudding every Sunday night after dinner.
 Maybe I need to make it a new tradition in my house.

 Health Benefits of Matcha

-Matcha is a finely ground green tea powder and it’s one of my favorite ingredients to use in desserts (remember last year when I made these?).
-Lately, I’ve been jumping at the change to make a pudding with it and the upcoming Easter holiday got me thinking about tapioca, so I figured that would be an ideal way to highlight the matcha.
+Matcha is a finely ground green tea powder and it’s one of my favorite ingredients to use in desserts (like last year when I made these wonderful treats).
+Lately, I’ve been jumping at the chance to make a pudding with it and the upcoming Easter holiday got me thinking about tapioca, so I figured that would be an ideal way to highlight the matcha.

 Matcha is a green tea powerhouse because the whole leaves are consumed, as opposed to just seeping the dried leaves and drinking the liquid.
 It’s loaded with all sorts of antioxidants and other health benefits, like helping lowering inflammation and blood pressure, alleviates depression, and even aids in weight loss (which is why it’s PERFECT in a dessert!)